Skip to main content

 150 mg · $25.49 · ★5.0 (5)

-• LowStreptococcus salivarius K12Across 3 studies, 2 reported beneficial moderate-sized effects of Streptococcus salivarius K12 on reducing oral mucositis severity, while 1 neutral study found no significant benefit for this strain.
-The predominant effect size is moderate, supported by a randomized controlled trial in 160 patients with head and neck tumors undergoing radiotherapy.
-The evidence base is very small, and conclusions should be considered preliminary. · Dose: thrice daily (lozenges)2 beneficial1 neutral3 studies
+• LowStreptococcus salivarius K12Across 3 studies, 2 reported beneficial moderate-sized effects of Streptococcus salivarius K12 on reducing oral mucositis severity, while 1 showed a neutral effect.
+The strongest evidence comes from a single randomized controlled trial (RCT) in 160 patients with head and neck tumors undergoing radiotherapy, where the probiotic significantly reduced the incidence of severe oral mucositis (36.6% vs 54.2%, p=0.035).
+Effects appear moderate in magnitude, but the evidence base is limited and findings are mixed. · Dose: thrice daily (lozenges)2 beneficial1 neutral3 studies

 • Turmeric2 beneficial2 studies